ericyi/SyncSpecCNN/README.md

         bash getdata.sh

   These data has been split into different categories and is also split into training/test/validation sets for each category.
+The data file size is 5GB in total.

 2. Compute Laplacian basis for individual shapes and compute joint Laplacian basis for each shape category: